This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Apples: Sliced apples of your preferred variety.
 I recommend using a sweeter baking apple and avoiding red delicious apples, which are not good for baking.
 I have a full list of suggestions for baking apples below.

-How to Make Pork Chops with Apples in the Oven
+How to Make Apple Baked Pork Chops

 - Preheat your oven to 450°F.